The Gemäldegalerie is an art gallery in Berlin, Germany that focuses on what is classified as old masters.

-It is one of the most important galleries in the world, boasting an extensive collection of European paintings from the
+This is supposed to be one of the most noteworthy galleries in the world; it has an extraordinary catalogue of European painting of the

 13th to the 18th century.